How to Make Garlic Powder

 A teaspoon with garlic powder over a jar

 I practically use it as an all-purpose seasoning here.
-I sprinkle a little over lasagnas and pasta dishes, in baked potatoes, over roasted veggies, and more!
+I sprinkle a little over lasagnas and pasta dishes, baked potatoes, over roasted veggies, and more!

 FAQs